SimonMaracine/Nine-Morris-3D/README.md

 ### Description

 It is a free casual board game with hopefully beautiful 3D graphics.
 It has five game modes:
+- _standard (nine men's morris)_
+- _jump_
+- _jump+_
-_standard (nine men's morris)_, _jump_, _jump+_, _twelve men's morris_ and _hunt_, each with their AIs.
+- _twelve men's morris_
+- _hunt_

+And each game mode has its own AI.
 Games can be saved and be continued later.
 AI and other settings are configurable.
 The background can be changed as you wish.
 It supports 3D sounds and has some beautiful music.

 The game runs on Linux and Windows.